jvanengers/woolsocks-extension/source-submission/README.md

 - Verify the merchant is eligible for cashback
 - Try the manual activation button in the popup

-**Session issues:**
-- Clear browser cookies for woolsocks.eu and reload
-- Use the session recovery feature in the popup
-- Check that cookies are enabled in your browser

 ## 📄 License